drakkan/test-github-actions/README.md

   - [sftpgo](https://aur.archlinux.org/packages/sftpgo/).
 This package follows stable releases.
 It requires `git`, `gcc` and `go` to build.
   - [sftpgo-bin](https://aur.archlinux.org/packages/sftpgo-bin/).
 This package follows stable releases downloading the prebuilt linux binary from GitHub.
 It does not require `git`, `gcc` and `go` to build.
   - [sftpgo-git](https://aur.archlinux.org/packages/sftpgo-git/).
 This package builds and installs the latest git master.
 It requires `git`, `gcc` and `go` to build.
+- Deb and RPM packages are built after each commit and for each release.

 You can easily test new features selecting a commit from the [Actions](https://github.com/drakkan/sftpgo/actions) page and downloading the matching build artifacts for Linux, macOS or Windows.
 GitHub stores artifacts for 90 days.